debottambhowmick/Advanced-Tkinter-calculator/README.md

 - **Styled Buttons**: Custom styles for number, operation, and utility buttons.

 ## special Features
- - **Multiple oprations can be done back to back and after completing all the operations, we can see the final result.**
+ - **Multiple oprations can be done back to back and we can see the final result.**

 ## Technologies Used